 - Advisee files (sent to department when student declares major).

-- Copy of Rochester Curriculum/major form
+- Copy of Major or Minor form

 - Copies of the following are sent routinely to pre-major advisers and to the departmental adviser for declared majors: